 Hunting and fishing tourism: The border region has many hunting grounds, hunting tourism is the oldest sector of tourism in Vojvodina.
-The Subotica-Horgoš sand and the Selevenjska forest are outstanding hunting grounds of the Severnobački a region, just like the area of Bačka Topola and Mali Idoš, while the lake Palićko and the lake Ludoško are significant regarding fishing tourism.
+The Subotica-Horgoš sand and the Selevenjska forest are outstanding hunting grounds of the Severnobački a region, just like the area of Bačka Topola and Mali Iđoš, while the lake Palićko and the lake Ludoško are significant regarding fishing tourism.
 There are hunting grounds in the region of Sombor in Zapadnobačka, while the lake Čonoplja attracts anglers to the region.
 Renovating outdated accommodations on the Serbian side would provide an opportunity to make this activity even more profitable by organizing cross-border hunting events lasting several days with accompanying activities (e.g. hiking, hunting blinds, etc.).
-Hunting tourism is flourishing in Bács-Kiskun region, 107 hunting organizations entitled to hunt and hunting grounds are operating in the region has already been significant.
+Hunting tourism is flourishing in Bács-Kiskun region, 107 hunting organizations entitled to hunt and hunting grounds are operating in the region, most of which organize custom hunting opportunities as well.63 Fishing tourism of the region has already been significant.
 Not only the fishing waters belonging to the natural water systems of the Danube and the Tisza/Tisa attract visitors, but also many fishponds attract tourists as well with improving services.
 Also, the rowing course by the Maty-ér, located next to Szeged, is one of the continent's most famous courses in fishing, which is also suitable for holding international competitions.